Chrislee1996/Project-2-Christopher-Lee/README.md

 ## Models needed (so far)
 > Comment model so users can share their thoughts on artist/songs

-> A favorite artist(or songs) that a user can have in their profile sharing their favorite songs/albums
+> A feed where users can share their musical opinions

->A users profile that only they can edit where they can share their favorite songs/albums
+>A users profile that shows their favorite artists

 ## Stretch goals